 If organizers construct a training strategy, even a loose one, it will be much easier to adapt and expand your offerings as your volunteer program grows.
 Training and supporting volunteers at any stage encourages volunteers to stay engaged and deepen their involvement.

-Volunteer training strategy 2: Create volunteer onboarding materials for new supporters
+Create volunteer onboarding materials for new supporters

 By giving volunteers these materials, they will feel welcomed into your organization and ready to make a difference!
-They'll be more excited to get more involved off the bat.

-Volunteer training strategy 3: Track your superstar volunteers on Mobilize
+Track your superstar volunteers on Mobilize

 Keeping an eye on your top volunteers on Mobilize empowers your organization to focus on the supporters who are the most invested.
 Tracking your volunteers is easy using Mobilize!
 One way to do this is to go into one of the dashboards you work on and click on “Stats”.
 There, you will find a table of your top volunteers.
 Organizers can also go to “Exports”and export a CSV of their supporters along with their contact information and volunteer statistics.

-Volunteer training strategy 4: Understand your average volunteer and tailor your training to them
+Understand your average volunteer and tailor your training to them

 Volunteer training strategy 5: Implement a volunteer mentor program

-A mentorship program fosters a social environment within an organization, because volunteers will be connected to one another.
-This will, in turn, lead to higher retention rates.
+A mentorship program fosters a social environment within an organization because volunteers will be connected to one another.
+This, in turn, will lead to higher retention rates.

-Volunteer training strategy 6: Develop volunteer-only newsletters to share updates and resources
+Develop volunteer-only newsletters to share updates and resources

 For some volunteers, it may be more helpful to have recorded presentations.
-While live trainings are better for most, recorded presentations give volunteers the opportunity to learn and study on their own.
+While live trainings are better for some, recorded presentations give volunteers the opportunity to learn and study on their own.
 It can also be sent out after live recordings to fill the gaps of what volunteers might have missed.

-Volunteer training strategy 9: Ask volunteers for feedback
+Ask volunteers for feedback

 Volunteers will feel recognized when organizers actively seek their feedback and concerns.
 Collecting feedback gives volunteers an opportunity to be heard, so it is important to recognize the notes they make and even implement changes when appropriate.

 Collecting feedback is easy using Mobilize.
 After every training and social event, Mobilize automatically sends a survey.
-32% of recipients provide in-depth qualitative feedback.
+Over 32% of recipients provide in-depth qualitative feedback.

-Volunteer training strategy 10: Recognize all of the hard work your volunteers invest into your organization!
+Recognize all of the hard work your volunteers invest into your organization!

-Volunteer training strategy 11: Onboard volunteers together
+Onboard volunteers together

 Getting started with volunteer training